sparrowcode/PermissionsKit/README.md

 ## Other
 ![](/resources/request-permission - powered-by-sparrow.png)

 In the project you can find my library [Sparrow](https://github.com/IvanVorobei/Sparrow).
-It’s a library, на основе которой написан мождуль. К сожалению, чтобы сэкономить время в разработке, я писал RequsetPermission используя эту библиотеку. Не волнуйтесь, внутри только SWift файлы и куча полезных вещей. Может быть вам понарвится)
+It's a library, on which the module is written.
+Unfortunately, to save time in development, I wrote RequestPermission using this library.
+Don't worry, within just Swift files and a lot of useful things.
+Maybe you will like it:)

 ## Contact